johnjare/spree/README.md

 spree -g Escherichia -o strep -t 8 -l 2 Streptococcus_thermophilus_ATCC_19258.fasta Streptococcus_pyogenes_ATCC_12344.fasta
 ```
 ### NJ Mash Tree
 In this example, we can see the result of running several input assemblies at a time.
-While these assemblies were of different species, they still classified correctly in each case.
+While these assemblies were different species, they still classified correctly in each case.
+This plot also demonstrates a weakeness.
+We can see that synthetic *E. coli* were included in the plot.
+While this does not affect our interpretation, it is a reminder that we are at the mercy of anyone who submits to NCBI.

 <img src="https://github.com/johnjare/spree/blob/main/examples/esch-example-mash-tree.jpg" width="1000">